To fulfill President Lincolns promise

-- Knowledge of health care principles, theories and practices, and regulations and rules, associated with the administration and deliver of care in order to produce visual materials that communicate health and benefits information.
+- Knowledge of health care principles, theories, and practices in order to produce visual materials that communicate health and benefits information.

-- Ability to communicate effectively with individuals from varied backgrounds and organizational levels.
+- Ability to effectively communicate in person with individuals from varied backgrounds and organizational levels.

 When applying for Federal jobs, eligible veterans should claim preference on the Occupational Questionnaire in the section provided and provide a legible copy of DD-214(s) showing all dates of service as well as character of service (honorable, general, etc.).
 Additionally, veterans with service-connected disability of 10% or more must also submit a copy of their official statement from the Department of Veterans Affairs, or from a branch of the Armed Forces, certifying their service-connected disability and/or their receipt of compensation for service-connected disability.
 If the military member is within 120 days of separation and does not yet have a DD214, the member may instead submit any written document from the armed forces that certifies the service member is expected to be discharged or released from active duty service in the armed forces under honorable conditions not later than 120 days after the date the certification is signed.